 A Tale of a Bellboy, a Concierge, a Murder and a Hotel (Spoilers)…

-Wes Anderson’s comic Oscar Winning tale of a famous hotel’s well-loved concierge and his friendship with a bell boy through thick and thin.
+On a hotel’s well-loved concierge and his friendship with a bell boy through thick and thin.

 The Grand Budapest Hotel’s story starts in the present day with ta tale where a young girl enters a cemetery, there she visits a statue decorated with keys for a man known simply as The Author.
 She opens a book written by him, named The Grand Budapest Hotel and starts to read leading to the Author’s story.
 We then cut to 1985 where Tom Wilkinson as the older The Author, who tells how he came to write this biographical tale leading to Moustafa’s tale, the third story.

 The Author’s story is then recounted by Jude Law who is seen as the younger Author, who in 1968 stays at the then run down Grand Budapest Hotel.
 This hotel is situated near Nebelsbad in the Republic of Zubrowka, which can only be accessed by funicular.

 When he stayed there, there were a few guests and as a new guest arrives the Author enquires about him.
 The man is revealed as the hotel’s elderly owner, Zero Moustafa (F. Murray Abraham).
 Moustafa informally introduces himself to the Author in the thermal baths and invites him to dinner to talk more…and tells the tale of how he came to own the hotel.